---

 - **Secret**: The **Secret** component of the Redpanda API Key.

 - **Decode Avro messages with schema registry**: Optionally, you can enable Schema Registry support to decode Avro messages.
-You will be prompted to enter the Schema Registry URL, username and password.
+Enter the Schema Registry URL, username, and password when prompted.

 Once you have entered the details, select **Connect**.
 This creates the connection between Tinybird and Redpanda.
-You will then see a list of your existing topics and can select the topic to consume from.
-Tinybird will create a **Group ID** that specifies the name of the consumer group this consumer belongs to.
+A list of your existing topics appears, where you can select the topic to consume from.
+Tinybird creates a **Group ID** that specifies the name of the consumer group this consumer belongs to.
 You can customize the Group ID, but ensure that your Group ID has **read** permissions to the topic.

 Once you have chosen a topic, you can select the starting offset to consume from.
 You can choose to consume from the **latest** offset or the **earliest** offset.
-If you choose to consume from the earliest offset, Tinybird will consume all messages from the beginning of the topic.
-If you choose to consume from the latest offset, Tinybird will only consume messages that are produced after the connection is created.
-Select the offset, and click **Next**.
+If you choose the earliest offset, Tinybird consumes all messages from the beginning of the topic.
+If you choose the latest offset, Tinybird consumes only messages produced after the connection is created.
+Select the offset, and select **Next**.

-Tinybird will then consume a sample of messages from the topic and display the schema.
-You can adjust the schema and Data Source settings as needed, then click **Create Data Source** to create the Data Source.
+Tinybird then consumes a sample of messages from the topic and displays the schema.
+You can adjust the schema and Data Source settings as needed, then select **Create Data Source** to create the Data Source.

-Tinybird will now begin consuming messages from the topic and loading them into the Data Source.
+Tinybird begins consuming messages from the topic and loading them into the Data Source.

 ## Using .datasource files